Surgery for a deviated septum (septoplasty)

 Doctors may suggest surgery if medication isn’t helping enough and the deviated septum is becoming a real problem in everyday life, greatly affecting your quality of life.
 They will have to examine you first to assess whether the problems are being caused by a deviated septum and whether surgery could help.

-• people who have another illness that makes them very weak, like cardiovascular disease or a metabolic disorder, and
+• People who have another illness that makes them very weak, like cardiovascular disease or a metabolic disorder

 What does the surgery involve?

 Before the procedure, you’ll be given medication to reduce swelling in the soft tissue lining the nose.
-Septoplasty surgery is usually done under general anesthetic.
-The actual procedure takes about 30 to 90 minutes.
+Septoplasty surgery is usually done under general anesthesia.
+The actual procedure takes about 30 to 90 minutes and it is done in a hospital.
+In agreement with the doctor, it can sometimes be done in an outpatient setting or at a doctor's office.

 Usually, the surgeon inserts special instruments into the nose and makes a cut in the skin at the front of the septum.
 So there's no need for any cuts that can be seen from the outside.
 The surgeon then pulls the soft tissue away from the septum and takes out any cartilage or bone that’s causing problems.
 If the septum is very crooked, they can remove it, straighten it and then put it back in place in the middle of the nose.

 If necessary, they will also widen the passages leading to the sinuses or reduce the size of enlarged turbinates (bony bumps in the nose covered by soft tissue).
-They can also adjust the shape of the outside of the nose.
+It is also possible to adjust the shape of the outside of the nose.
 The medical term for surgery on both the outside and inside of the nose is septorhinoplasty.

 At the end of the procedure, the surgeon sews up the cut in the soft tissue lining the nose.
 To stabilize the septum, they place plastic splints in the nose.
 These stay there for roughly three to seven days.
 It is common to have nasal packs inserted in your nose to stop any post-surgery bleeding.
 They are fixed in place with threads on the outside of your nose, and are usually removed on the day after the procedure.